MicrosoftDocs/azure-docs/articles/germany/germany-services-storage.md

 # Azure Germany storage
 ## Azure Storage
-For details on Azure Storage and how to use it, see the [Azure Storage global documentation](../storage/index.md).
+For details on Azure Storage and how to use it, see the [Storage global documentation](../storage/index.md).

 Data stored in Azure Storage is replicated to ensure high availability.
 For geo-redundant storage and read-access geo-redundant storage, Azure replicates data between *pairing regions*.
 For Azure Germany, these pairing regions are: